cloudbees/terraform-aws-cloudbees-ci-eks-addon/README.md

 ## Motivation

-Easing adoption of CloudBees CI by:
+This [AWS Partner Addon](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/aws-partner-addons/) aims to ease the adoption of CloudBees CI enterprise features by:

-- Deployment encapsulation of [CloudBees CI in EKS](https://docs.cloudbees.com/docs/cloudbees-ci/latest/eks-install-guide/installing-eks-using-helm#_configuring_your_environment) into a Terraform [AWS Partner Addons](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/aws-partner-addons/).
+- Encapsulating the Deployment of [CloudBees CI in EKS](https://docs.cloudbees.com/docs/cloudbees-ci/latest/eks-install-guide/installing-eks-using-helm#_configuring_your_environment) into a Terraform module for [AWS Partner Addons](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/aws-partner-addons/).
-- Providing a series of Blueprints (examples of implementation) using the mentioned CloudBees CI Addon module on top of the [AWS Terraform EKS Addons](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/).
+- Providing a series of Blueprints (examples of implementation) using the mentioned CloudBees CI Addon module on top of [AWS Terraform EKS Addons](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/).

 > [!NOTE]
-> For a better understading of the AWS the EKS blueprints' scope, please read the section [Consumption](https://aws-ia.github.io/terraform-aws-eks-blueprints/#consumption) and [Terraform Caveats](https://aws-ia.github.io/terraform-aws-eks-blueprints/#terraform-caveats) in its documentation.
+> - For a better understading of the AWS the EKS blueprints' scope, please read the section [Consumption](https://aws-ia.github.io/terraform-aws-eks-blueprints/#consumption) and [Terraform Caveats](https://aws-ia.github.io/terraform-aws-eks-blueprints/#terraform-caveats) in its documentation.

 ## Usage

-There are examples included in the blueprint folder but the simplest example of usage is as follows:
+There are examples of implementation included in the [blueprint](blueprints) folder but the simplest example of usage is as follows:

 ```terraform
 module "eks_blueprints_addon_cbci" {